 - Conquering the Pas de Peyrol and drinking in the views

 - Rocamadour and the descent from its lofty heights

-- Marvelling at the Massif Centrale as you cycle through its distinctive landscapes
+- Marvelling at the Massif Centrale as we cycle through its distinctive landscapes

 Faultless service from start to finish!
 The guides went the extra mile to ensure everybody was smiling all of the time.

-The small city of Bergerac in the heart of the Dordogne has many flight options available.
-On arrival you will be met by your Skedaddle team for the short 90-minute transfer to the perfectly preserved Sarlat.
+The small city of Bergerac in the heart of the Dordogne is the meeting point for this tour.
+On arrival you will be met by your Skedaddle team for the short 90-minute transfer to Sarlat.